-Grant recipients must expend their GRQ funding allocation and complete their activities within the respective financial year and cannot carry over their allocation to the following year.
+Grant recipients must expend their GRQ funding allocation and complete their activities within the respective financial year.
+Grant recipients can apply to rollover any unspent funds into the next financial year, provided there's a valid reason.

 1.6 KEY TIMEFRAMES